 That meeting, I have been told, lasted more than 30 minutes.

-There were a number of questions being asked by the associated press, and apparently and allegedly Weissman was aiding them and kind of nudging them on in the direction he wanted them to go.
+And apparently and allegedly, Weissman was aiding them and kind of nudging them on in the direction he wanted them to go.

 And there's a reason why Weissman is no longer at the prosecution's table in the Paul Manafort cases anymore.

-Well, leaving off.
+Well, he's been kicked off.

-He w he was kicked off.
+He was kicked off.

 Who kicked him off?

-I'm uh I suspect that uh Robert Mueller has kicked him off the case.
+I suspect that Robert Mueller has kicked him off the case because of this and other things.

-You'll no longer see Weissman in the Weissman was leading the charge when when Judge Ellis III beat them down.
+Weissman was leading the charge when Judge Ellis III beat them.

-I I I never saw a bigger beat down.
+I never saw a bigger beatdown.

-And by the way, how many days now has Paul Manafort been 23 hours a day convo confined, never convicted of a thing?
+And by the way, how many days now has Paul Manafort been 23 hours a day confined, never convicted of a thing?

-And by the way, Manafort apparently reached out to a quote, potential witness that he never even talked to, as I understand it.
+And by the way, Manafort apparently reached out to a, quote, potential witness that he never even talked to, as I understand it.

 And what might have been an attempt to get in touch with the person.

-But putting all of that aside, I mean, Weisman was the lead guy, and and they said the reason they want to put the screws to Manafort to make him sing or compose is because they want to either prosecute or or get information to impeach Donald Trump.
+And they said the reason they want to put the screws to Manafort to make him sing or compose is because they want to either prosecute or get information to impeach Donald Trump.

-Early on, T S L uh T. S. Ellis, the judge said, Well wait a minute.
+Early on, T.S.
+Ellis, the judge said, well, wait a minute.

 Where did you get this case?